President ‘Trompe’, The ‘Will to Lie’, and Why We Must Speak Power to Truth

 We appoint that child to run our lives: And we are surprised that we are anxious before noon.

 The child wants love, play, safety, spontaneity, and relation.
 Under conditions of fear and conditional belonging, that child is gradually required to do something impossible.
 It is made responsible for securing acceptance.
 It is made responsible for managing shame.
 It is made responsible for holding together identity, belonging, approval, and worth.
 A child cannot do this without distortion.
 What was once spontaneous becomes defensive.
 What was once playful becomes strategic.
 The ego is not something other than the child.
 It is the child under pressure, relocated into a role it cannot sustain.
 Relocated to the Presidency.
 A petrified child ruling civilisation.
+The ego is the child placed in a role no child can bear.

-Once that is seen, the political relevance follows quickly.
+Once the 'King baby' is seen, the political relevance follows quickly.
 A culture organised by fear will eventually produce leaders, institutions, and public rituals shaped by the same mechanism.
 Civilisation becomes a petrified child given power.
 That is why President ‘Trompe’ is more than a controversial politician.
 The archetypal leader is one of the clearest public masks of a deeper psychic organisation: 'A grievance looking for a cause', inflated into authority, insecurity presented as power, theatrical certainty used to cover fragility, domination performed as liberation.
 The crowd recognises something in it because the structure is already familiar.
 Many people have lived by masks long before they voted for them.

-Speaking Power to Truth: A New Grammar
+Speaking Power to Truth

 The old phrase ‘speaking truth to power’ has become inadequate.
 There is courage in it.
 It evokes the prophet, the dissenter, the whistleblower, the witness who refuses silence before authority.
 Yet hidden within it is a concession so deep that moral language has almost stopped noticing it.
 The phrase assumes that power is the primary reality.
 Truth appears before it as petitioner.
 Power remains the throne.
 Truth may be brave, but it is still subordinate.